askery/qml_ANNNI/README.md

 # qml_ANNNI
-This repository hosts an implementation of a Quantum Variational Classifier specifically tailored for the Anisotropic Next-Nearest-Neighbor Ising (AnNNI) model.
-The AnNNI model is a cornerstone in the field of condensed matter physics, describing a 2D lattice with complex interactions beyond nearest neighbors.
+This repository hosts an implementation of a Quantum Variational Classifier specifically tailored for the Anisotropic Next-Nearest-Neighbor Ising (ANNNI) model.
+The ANNNI model is a cornerstone in the field of condensed matter physics, describing a 2D lattice with complex interactions beyond nearest neighbors.

 # Key Features:
 Anisotropic Next-Nearest-Neighbor Ising Model: Implementations and utilities for simulating and handling the AnNNI model, enabling researchers to explore its behavior.